Yunuuuu/ggalign/README.md

 - Dendrogram can be easily customized and colored.
 - Flexible control over plot size and spacing.
 - Can easily align with other `ggplot2` plots by panel area.
+- Can easily extend for other clustering algorithm, or annotation plot.

 ### Cons